- Childhood Immunisation

-If you are over 65 years old or high-risk ( if you suffer from asthma, heart disease or renal disease etc.) you will be offered an annual free influenza immunisation.
-Invitations to attend special clinics during the week or on Saturday mornings are sent out in September, when the campaign starts.
-These are walk-in clinics, but immunisations can also be given during routine, booked appointments.
+If you are over 50 years old or high-risk ( if you suffer from asthma, heart disease or renal disease etc.) you will be offered an annual free influenza immunisation.
+Information about special clinics is sent out in September, when the campaign starts.
 Influenza immunisations are very safe and are also offered to all pregnant women.
 If you do not fall into one of these groups eligible for free NHS influenza immunisation but would like to be immunised, a small fee will be payable.

 Our practice nurses are specially trained in the accurate monitoring of anticoagulation therapy (warfarin) If you are receiving anticoagulation therapy, we are able to test your blood on site and by using a computer programme, we can work out a regime tailored to your individual needs.
 Our nurses are supervised by our doctors on site and have direct access to a specialist consultant in a local hospital.
 This service means that your treatment will be able to be monitored closer to your home.

 Travel Advice and Immunisation